sambranaivan/CardScriptsWiki/Home.md

 bool | aux.CheckUnionEquip(uc,tc) | See proc_union.lua.
-bool | aux.CheckValidExtra(card c, int player, group sg, group mg, lc, group emt, function filt) | bool | aux.CheckZonesReleaseSummonCheck(group must, group oneof, function checkfunc) | Auxiliary function called by "Duel.SelectReleaseGroupSummon". bool | aux.CheckZonesReleaseSummonCheckSelection(group must, group oneof,function checkfunc) | bool | aux.ChkfMMZ(int sumcount)(Group sg, Effect e, int tp, Group mg) | "Check for Main Monster Zones".
+bool | aux.CheckValidExtra(card c, int player, group sg, group mg, lc, group emt, function filt) | bool | aux.CheckZonesReleaseSummonCheck(group must, group oneof, function checkfunc) | Auxiliary function called by "Duel.SelectReleaseGroupSummon". bool | aux.CheckZonesReleaseSummonCheckSelection(group must, group oneof, function checkfunc) | bool | aux.ChkfMMZ(int sumcount)(Group sg, Effect e, int tp, Group mg) | "Check for Main Monster Zones".
 Used in rescon by default.
 2nd parenthesis is not required as rescon/cancelcon in aux.SelectUnselectGroup.
 (Group sg) is the selected group when using aux.SelectUnselectGroup.
 Evaluates if a int sumcount number of Main Monsters zones are available and/or will be made available to summon the requiring card. int | aux.ComposeNumberDigitByDigit(int tp, int min, int max) | (int tp) declares a number by digit with a minimum of (int min) and maximum of (int max) function | aux.CostWithReplace(function base, int replacecode, function extracon, function alwaysexecute) |